-Reach York's talented students using our free online job posting system that allows you to post and manage jobs, collect application documents, and batch resumés for review.
+Reach York's talented students using Experience York (the Career Centre’s online job posting and registration system) that allows you to post and manage jobs, collect application documents, and batch resumés for review.

-Benefits - of Career Centre's online Job Posting System
+Benefits - of Experience York (the Career Centre’s online job posting and registration system)

 Easy to use

 Post and Manage Jobs at any time, without delay

 Collect application documents and batch resumés for review